tfgg/yournextmep/_candidates/eu2014/libdem/bruce-roberts.md

 person: bruce-roberts
 region: wales
 party: libdem
-title: Wales - Liberal Democrats - Bruce Roberts
+title: Bruce Roberts is running for MEP in Wales for the Liberal Democrats
 incumbent: false
 ---